 I first want to cover connecting your clasp to your chain.
 This can be done with a jump ring or the ring that is attached to the clasp.
 Because of this, you might want to solder it closed for extra security.
 This IS possible, but you want to be extra careful while doing so!
 The addition of heat (about 250-500 degrees F) near or on the clasp can cause the spring to lose its springy-ness, and that’s obviously bad.
 See some tips below for soldering a spring ring to chain.

-Spring rings can be a long-lasting and durable clasp option – if you treat them with care.
+Spring rings can be a long-lasting and durable clasp option – if you treat them with care and use them appropriately.
 Only apply the amount of pressure you need.
 Spring rings can be delicate and if you really jam on the trigger, you will wear the spring out faster.
 It is only necessary to open a small gap to accommodate your attachment jump ring.
 You don't need to yank the trigger all the way back.
+These are not a recommended clasps for mother's necklaces that may get tugged on or snagged more frequently.

-Generally speaking, spring rings are more delicate than lobster clasps.
-As mentioned, lobster clasps are constructed differently even though they both have an internal spring.
-Because a lobster clasp does not utilize a hollow tube, it’s more substantial and durable.
+We mentioned lobster claw clasps earlier because they also have an interior spring.
+However, they are constructed differently.
+The body of a lobster claw is not a round tube, thus making it a bit heavier, and more expensive.
+Generally speaking, spring rings are more delicate than lobster claws.
+As mentioned, lobster claw clasps are constructed differently even though they both have an internal spring.
+Because a lobster claw does not utilize a hollow tube, it’s more substantial and durable.
 This can be a factor in longevity, as well as use.

 Wow, I know that’s a lot of information on something so tiny!
 Even the smallest parts of our jewelry require the utmost consideration.
 Spring rings are no exception!
 Now that you’ve got all the info laid out – construction, benefits, usage and care, and things to keep in mind – you can make the best clasp selection for your next jewelry project.